kingsdigitallab/alice-thornton/frontend/posts/news/2023-01-17-edge-lifecycles-seminar.md

 Thornton and those around her thought her death was near because a sudden shock of grief caused an immediate humoral imbalance.

 This paper will examine the events Thornton claims cause illness in herself and others.
-While Thornton's accounts may seem melodramatic, I will show that grief and betrayal as causes of near-fatal illness can be explained with recourse to the conventional Galenic medical framework of the time: the passions had a profound effect on the body's humours.
+While Thornton's accounts may seem melodramatic, the paper will show that grief and betrayal as causes of near-fatal illness can be explained with recourse to the conventional Galenic medical framework of the time: the passions had a profound effect on the body's humours.